vivaria/edisonrul.ing/docs/source/cards/j/jirai-gumo.md

 ### Card Rulings

-●If a replay occurs when Jirai Gumo attacks and you decide to continue attacking with Jirai Gumo, you don't flip the coin again.
+*   If a replay occurs when Jirai Gumo attacks and you decide to continue attacking with Jirai Gumo, you don't flip the coin again.
-●If your opponent has Toll, you must pay the cost for Toll before flipping the coin for Jirai Gumo
+*   If your opponent has Toll, you must pay the cost for Toll before flipping the coin for Jirai Gumo